Published By Credit Suite at November 25th, 2016

-Plus business credit can be obtained VERY fast.
-You can get approved for initial vendor credit to help your business grow within 1 week.
+Plus you can get business credit VERY fast.
+You can get approval for initial vendor credit to help your business grow within 1 week.
 That credit will typically report within 30-90 days.

 Once reported you will then have reported tradelines which in turn give you an established business credit profile and score.

-Once your profile is established in 90 days or less, you can then start getting real useable revolving store credit cards.
+Once you get an established profile in 90 days or less, you can then start getting real usable retail credit cards.

-Within 120-180 days you can then get real cash credit such as Visa, MasterCard, Discover, and AMEX credit you can use anywhere.
+Within 120-180 days you can then get real cash credit such as Visa, MasterCard, Discover, and AMEX.
+This is credit you can use anywhere.

-In this interview we dove in deep with some clients to find out exactly what is possible with business credit, and how high their limits really were, check it out
+In this interview we dived in deep with some clients to find out exactly what is possible with business credit.
+And we found out how high their limits really were, check it out

 Business credit is perfect for startups.
 Most conventional and private lenders won’t lend to companies without financials and who have been open 2 years or more.

 The most popular cash flow type of financing requires one year in business and steady revenue .
 Most consumer credit card approvals are based on personal income.
-But with business credit, even a startup can get loads of new credit without any of these items.
+But with this sort of credit, even a startup can get loads of new credit without any of these items.

-Business credit doesn’t look at financials, or bank statements.
-A business even with no cash flow can be approved for high limit cards, helping them grow their cash flow.
-And tax returns aren’t looked at either, so even if the business shows a loss they can still be approved.
+This type of credit doesn’t look at financials, or bank statements.
+A business even with no cash flow can get approval for high limit cards, helping them grow their cash flow.
+And they don’t look at tax returns either.
+So even if the business shows a loss they can still get approval.

 Most business lending requires collateral.
-This is because most businesses fail, and the risk of repayment of lent money is VERY high.
-This is why most conventional lenders make it so hard to get money, they aren’t setup for this type of risk.
+This is because most businesses fail.
+Plus, the risk of repayment of lent money is VERY high.
+And it is why most conventional lenders make it so hard to get money, they aren’t setup for this type of risk.

-This is also why SBA requires ALL business assets, and even personal assets, be used as collateral.
+This is also why SBA requires you use ALL business assets, and even personal assets, as collateral.
 Business credit is one of the only ways to get money without providing collateral to offset the risk.

 For more information on building your business credit download this FREE four step guide.